goto40/self-dsl/docs/basics.md

 test_T1 o- config_B
 ::end-uml::

+See also:

+   * Xtext: TODO
+   * TextX: TODO

 ## Combining meta models

 To foster modularization, meta models can be splitted and still allow to